hidayetzadeyusif-cell/stacksprout/README.md

 StackSprout operates in two phases:

 1. **Tracing phase**
-    - A decorator (`@trace`) records function entry and exit events during execution.
+   A decorator (`@trace`) records function entry, exit, and timing information during execution.
-    - Each call is stored with its arguments, return value, and timing information.
 2. **Visualization phase**
-    - After execution, the recorded data is converted into a call tree.
-    - The tree can be viewed statically or played back as an animation over time.
+   After execution, the recorded data is turned into a visual call tree, which can be explored statically or animated over time.

 This design ensures deterministic, debuggable visualizations without interfering with runtime behavior.